-- Tonewheel Zugriegel This button accesses the standard 'OX7' Drawbars. - B3 / WERSI This button allows you to change between Hammond B3 and WERSI organ types. - Vibrato On this push button activates the Scanner or Phase Vibrato, well known from classic Tonehweel organs and also older WERSI instrument generations. - Normal Celeste this button activates the 'Celeste Effect' for the Drawbars. - Rotor On this activates the famous sound of rotating speakers.
+- Percussion On adds 2 2/3 ' Percussion - Sustain On adds a Sustain effect, i.e after releasing a manual key, the tone fades out softly (ala organ Maestro Klaus Wunderlich Helios recordings). - Rotor On this activates the famous sound of rotating speakers.
 The Rotor Slow / Fast push button in the Rhythm Controls group changes the speed of the 'Rotation' between the Slow and Fast.
 Please note the 'Speed-up' and Speed-down' effects when changing the speeds.
-We have placed the Rotor Slow / Fast push button on the left control panel to allow you to quickly push it with your left hand while playing. - Perc On adds 2 2/3 ' Percussion - Perc Long this adds a sustain to the Percussion sound. - Sustain On adds a Sustain effect, i.e after releasing a manual key, the tone fades out softly (ala organ Maestro Klaus Wunderlich Helios recordings). - Zugriegel Sakral This button accesses 'Church' organ type sounds / drawbars. - Theatre Organ This button accesses 'Theatre' organ type sounds / drawbars. - ToneWheel Presets this push button activates nine Tonehweel / Drawbar Sound Presets that can be selected by touching one of the nine Yellow Virtual Sound buttons in the Main Display.
-You may then adjust the sounds using the Tonehweel Drawbars (except when the sound is marked with an Asterisk because the sound is a Longwave sample sound).
+We have placed the Rotor Slow / Fast push button on the left control panel to allow you to quickly push it with your left hand while playing. - Vibrato On this push button activates the Scanner or Phase Vibrato, well known from classic Tonewheel organs and also older WERSI instrument generations. - Presets this push button activates nine Tonewheel / Drawbar Sound Presets that can be selected by touching one of the nine Yellow Virtual Sound buttons in the Main Display.
+You may then adjust the sounds using the Tonewheel Drawbars (except when the sound is marked with an Asterisk because the sound is a Longwave sample sound).